splunk/SA-CrowdstrikeDevices/docs/quickstart/install.md

 # Install

 !!! important
     This supporting add-on must be installed alongside Splunk Enterprise Security.
+Ensure the [prequisites](../prerequisites) have been completed before proceeding.

 For detailed information on where to install Splunk Apps/add-ons, including best practices, can be found at [Splunk Docs: About Installing Splunk add-ons](https://docs.splunk.com/Documentation/AddOns/released/Overview/Wheretoinstall)